Woman brushing hairWoman brushing hair

 What Are the Best Solutions for Thinning Hair?

 For those who are experiencing treatable, reversible hair loss, one of the best options is keeping the hair in the growth phase for as long as possible for healthier, longer strands of hair.
 But how can you support your hair’s natural growth cycle?
 Well, one way is to consider taking a supplement.
 Vitamins or topical supplements can help nourish hair and keep hair growing for as long as possible.
 Use a hair serum that helps extend the anagen phase for thicker hair.
-You can also add a daily hair vitamin such as a hemp hair gummy, which uses a combination of CBD, vitamins and minerals to lower stress levels and deliver targeted nutrients to your hair to support overall growth.
+You can also add a daily hair vitamin to supplement your diet with vitamins and minerals that can help support healthy hair.

 As your body needs constant nourishment, so does your hair — so the key to using any growth-boosting formula is to maintain a consistent routine to ensure optimal results.